Klas96/fdroid/README.md

 # KeyMatch F-Droid Repository

-This is the official F-Droid repository for **KeyMatch** - a privacy-focused dating app for meaningful connections.
+This is the official F-Droid repository for **KeyMatch** - a match making app for connections through intelligent matching and detailed profiles.

 ## 📱 About KeyMatch

-KeyMatch is a dating app focused on meaningful connections through intelligent matching and detailed profiles.
+KeyMatch is a match making app focused on connections through intelligent matching and detailed profiles.

 ### Features:
 - Create detailed profiles with multiple photos